 Mahogany Phase 2+ will provide a logical street system and pathway network that is oriented towards making parks, natural features and neighbourhood amenities easily accessible via all modes of transportation.
 Expanding connections to existing features adjacent to Phase 2+ will ensure a cohesive community network.
-Roads will be designed to minimize block lengths for easier navigation, and to enhance views and vistas towards special areas.
+Roads will be designed to minimize block lengths for easier navigation, and to enhance views and vistas towards special areas, such as natural areas, stormwater management ponds, and parks.